The Group in 2020

 In summary, it should be noted that due to the ongoing coronavirus pandemic and the many associated influencing factors, business development in 2021 will continue to be characterised by uncertainty for some time.
 However, it can be assumed that certain sectors will recover in the course of the year and in part approach the pre-pandemic level.

 In order to illustrate the individual opportunities and risks, similar types of risks and opportunities have been grouped together.

-The sections on each of the divisions contain reports on the opportunities and risks relevant to that division.
-Specific cost changes due to increasing macroeconomic uncertainty or cyclical factors which cannot be directly passed on through contractual price indexation may pose risks that affect the Group’s performance.
+The sections on each of the product segments contain reports on the opportunities and risks relevant to that division.
+Specific cost variations due to increasing macroeconomic uncertainty or business cycles that cannot be directly passed on through contractual price indexation may pose risks that affect the Group's performance.

-Operational business harbours market price risks, in particular due to exchange rate and interest rate fluctuations.
+Market price risks arise from the operating business, in particular due to exchange rate and interest rate fluctuations.
 Liebherr monitors these risks continuously and uses appropriate financial instruments to hedge selected transactions.
-The Group enters into financial transactions only where these are linked to its operational business activity or are for hedging purposes.
-On principle, Liebherr does not conduct transactions of a speculative nature.
+This means that the Group enters into financial transactions only when they are linked to its operational business activity or for hedging purposes.
+As a matter of principle, Liebherr does not engage in transactions of a speculative nature.

-The global nature of our business activities, together with our broadly diversified product base and the risk management system in the Group in place, ensure that the relevant risks are kept under control.
-Based on the currently available information, there are no further identifiable risks which could have a substantial detrimental effect on Liebherr’s assets, financial position and earnings in the 2019 business year and threaten the survival of the Group as a whole.
+The global nature of our business activities, together with our broadly diversified product base and the risk management system in place in the Group, ensure that the relevant risks are controlled.
+Based on the currently available information, there are no further identifiable risks which could have a substantial detrimental effect on Liebherr's assets, financial position and earnings in the 2021 business year and threaten the continuity of the Group as a whole.